Makes 4 servings

 1 lb ground turkey

-Taco seasoning packet or make your own (recipe below)
+Taco seasoning packet or 2 Tablespoons of the make your own recipe

 Salad greens and toppings of your choice (tomatoes, avocado, cheese, sour cream, salsa, black beans, corn...whatever)